pablodecm/phd_thesis/src/101_chapter_1.md

 in Equation [-@eq:qcd_factorisation], such as additional collision products due to multiple interactions or processes comprising the proton remnants.
-Thus it is very useful in the construction of the complete mode to consider the problem of generation of realistic collision products.
+Thus it is very useful in the construction of the complete model to consider the problem of generation of realistic collision products.
 Taking into consideration that some of the computational techniques for including subsequent physical processes and the detailed simulation of the detectors